What Does Morula Mean?

-The morula is a stage of post-fertilization development when a fertilized egg known as a zygote transitions to a mass composed of around 10-30 cells.
+The morula is a stage of post-fertilization development when a fertilized egg that is known as a single-celled zygote, transitions to a mass composed of around 10-30 cells.

-During in vitro fertilization (IVF), morula phase typically occurs on day 4 of development.
+During in vitro fertilization (IVF), morula phase typically occurs on day 4 of development post-fertilization.
 The morula phase is the final phase prior to blastocyst development.

 FertilitySmarts Explains Morula

 The primary indication of the morula phase is the presence of many cells with semi-undefined borders that are beginning to melt together.
 As the embryo compacts, the individual cell walls become fuzzy, creating the presence of a mass that resembles a blackberry.

 The morula phase is the earliest period during assisted reproductive technologies (ART) that preimplantation genetic screen (PGS) or diagnostic testing is possible.
 This is done by removing individual cells known as blastomeres.